CSISdefense/Services/analysis/Model_Ceiling_Breach.md

 ## NULL
 ```

 When considering number of contracting office obligations for a given service alone, we find a positive relationship between size of share of contracting office obligations for a service and the likelihood of a ceiling breach, the opposite of what was expected.
-However, a negative relationship is found, as expected, between the size of the share of contracting office obligations for a service and the overall magnitude of ceiling breaches,
+However, a negative relationship is found, as expected, between the size of the share of contracting office obligations for a service and the overall magnitude of ceiling breaches.

 ### 02C: Office Capacity
 Expectation: Collectively, the larger share of PBSC and contracting office obligations for a given service, the less risk of ceiling breaches and terminations and the more exercised options there would be.
 Also we expect the results of combined model would be the same as two individual models above.
+Similarly, we expect that, as the collective share of PBSC and contracting office obligations for a given service increase, the magnitude of associated ceiling breaches declines.

 ```r